dannymcy/FCL_L361_project/README.md

 # FCL_L361_project
-Final project of L361 by Chenyang Ma and Yuwei Zhang
+This work is done in the final project of L361 by Chenyang Ma and Yuwei Zhang.

 All the code and included in `L361_Project.ipynb`.
 The starting code is based on Lab 2 of the L361 course.
 The notebook can also be accessed through the [link](https://colab.research.google.com/drive/1K77dGJ-UbJfcBQppnGveB68as27K2M-L?usp=sharing) here.